10 salary extras you should be giving your employees

 4. Access to top-quality healthcare professionals and platforms

 The NHS is a mighty machine that has rightfully gained international acclaim.
 Helping your employees to use the NHS in conjunction with speedy private services can make those irksome check-ups and niggling questions a lot easier to deal with.

 Companies have a variety of ways of doing this.
 Some bring in nurses during clinics.
-Others will give their employees access to platforms such as Perkbox Medical.
+Others will give their employees access to platforms like virtual GPs.
 This can give you round-the-clock access to information and GPs, providing both employee and employer with the benefits of a more inclusive health package from work.

 More and more companies understand that to attract, retain, and motivate employees, they must give them something to work towards, and help them gain the skills to improve.
 As such, we are seeing more salary extras include training programs.

 Having a more skilled workforce can only benefit the employer, as well as keep the employees sharp.
 Relatedly, if the employer can’t offer an entire course as an extra, they might be able to help with student loan repayment schemes or tuition discounts, for example.

 These types of salary extras will go a distance in truly enriching the lives of a workforce.
 Now, as an employer, you’re really beefing up your offering.

 The icing on your tiered cake of delicious salary extras

 For many of us, simply doing your 9-5 won’t turn you into Paula Radcliffe.
 Commuting, working, commuting again, checking the ‘gram’.
 These rarely involve physical strain, except, perhaps, on your lower back and mutant thumbs.